nprapps/elections18-general/README.md

 * In ``app_config.py`` set ``DEPLOY_TO_SERVERS`` to ``True``.
 * Run ``fab staging master servers.setup`` to configure the server.
-* Manually copy the necessary environment variables to the server's `/etc/enviroment` file
+* Manually copy the necessary environment variables to the server's `/etc/enviroment` file; this includes the AWS credentials, Google Apps credentials, AP API key, database connection credentials, and deployment target
 * Initialize the RDS DB ``fab staging master servers.fabcast:data.bootstrap_db``

 Once we have setup our servers we will need to initiate the webservices to support the admin that will allow us to override winner calls from AP: `fab servers.deploy_confs` (see also [Install web services](#install-web-services)).
 More details on the Admin can be found [here](#admin-interface).